Mark-Muchiri/100-days-of-code/log.md

 ## Day 6 : July 27, Thursady

 ### **Today's progress :**
 - Was able to make the uder delete, update feature.
-Only if the user is loged in and is the owner of the account taking those actions
+Only if the user is loged in and is the owner of the account is the one taking those actions

 ### **Thoughts :**
 Today was exciting cuz I got through some errors one on my own and the other with some assistance from Discord.
 I'm happy with the results today.